Ordensgesetz: Basic Conventions

 The original law also committed the German federal government to pay Ehrensold (literally "honorary soldier's pay", a type of pension or honorarium) included in certain awards from World War I and before.
+The last person to receive a Ehrensold was Ernst Jünger, the last living holder of the military class of the Pour le Mérite until his death in 1998.
 On February 19, 2006, this portion of the law was nullified.

 Previously Conferred Medals

 The law outlines numerous stipulations and rulings on regulations for previously conferred medals and military decorations.
 In practice the law conforms to German criminal code, particularly § 86a, which forbids distribution or public display of Nazi symbolism without historical or academic cause.

-Awards from before the Nazi's rise to power in 1933 may be worn so long as they are only worn in their original form.
+Awards from before the Nazis' rise to power in 1933 may be worn so long as they are only worn in their original form.
 Along with other circumstantial stipulations, medals from 1933 to 1945 may only be worn if National Socialist symbols are removed (swastikas, SS runes, etc.).
 Medals awarded to members of civil services (e.g. fire departments or search and rescue crews) have no further limitations.
 Military commendations conferred by a previously allied state may only be worn through expressed consent, regardless the time they were awarded.

 Medals specifically permitted for display by the law include: